Lamb Mansef

 What is Lamb Mansef?

-Lamb Mansef is a traditional Jordanian dish that showcases the rich flavors of the Middle East.
-It features tender lamb that is slow-cooked in a yogurt-based sauce called “jameed,” which is made from fermented goat or sheep milk.
-The lamb is typically served with a bed of fluffy rice, often flavored with saffron or black lime.
-Pine nuts and almonds are often sprinkled on top for added crunch and texture.
+Lamb Mansef (or Mansaf) is a traditional dish from Jordan and Lebanon that showcases the rich flavors of the Middle East.
+The Jordanian version features tender lamb that is slow-cooked in a yogurt-based sauce called “jameed,” which is made from fermented goat or sheep milk.
+The Lebanese version omits jameed to focus on savory, aromatic stewed lamb, beef or chicken.
+Mansef is typically served with a bed of fluffy rice, often flavored with saffron or black lime.
+Integral to the Lebanese version are pine nuts and almonds which sprinkled on top for added flavor and texture.

 Lamb Mansef Recipe